The Election That Broke an Inheritance

 4. The Timing of the Collapse

-Had Montgomeryshire remained in Liberal Democrat hands, it would have provided rural ballast at a moment when national decisions strained the party’s credibility among heartland voters.
-Instead, the loss removed the most visible proof that Welsh Liberalism still possessed automatic rootedness in its historic countryside base.
+Most corrosive of all was timing.
+The defeat occurred before coalition, but its consequences were felt during coalition. (source 5) Had Montgomeryshire remained in Liberal Democrat hands, it would have provided rural ballast at a moment when national decisions strained the party’s credibility among heartland voters.
+Instead, the loss removed the most visible proof that Welsh Liberalism still possessed organic rootedness in its historic countryside base.

 Why 2010 Was Historically Significant